 - Code READ Dyslexia Network

 - Dyslexia Victoria Support‘s website links to parent-run facebook groups nationwide.
+One of their founders, Heidi Gregory, also offers parent advocacy in Melbourne.

 - Kerry Hempenstall is a Melbourne academic with an encyclopaedic knowledge of the reading /learning research, which he shares here in his blogs.